jgehrcke/gipc/docs/index.rst

 context of libev without doing a clean ``exec`` in the child already *is* broken design.
-However, many people would like to do exactly this and gipc's basic approach has proven to work in such cases. gipc is developed with a strong focus on reliability and with best intentions in mind, and via unit testing, it has been validated to work reliably in scenarios of low and medium complexity.
+However, many people would like to do exactly this and gipc's basic approach has proven to work in such cases. gipc is developed with a strong focus on reliability and with best intentions in mind.
+Via unit testing it has been validated to work reliably in scenarios of low and medium complexity.
 Of course, gipc cannot rescue an a priori ill-posed approach.
 Now it is up to you to evaluate gipc in the context of your project -- please let me know how it performs for you.